Query Details

 Explanation

-1. Data Source: It uses the AzureDevOpsAuditing table, which logs various activities and changes within Azure DevOps.
+1. Data Source: It looks at the AzureDevOpsAuditing logs, which track changes and operations within Azure DevOps.

-2. Filter by Operation: The query looks for audit logs where the operation name is OrganizationPolicy.PolicyValueUpdated.
-This indicates that a policy value has been updated.
+2. Filter by Operation: The query filters for operations where the policy value has been updated, specifically the operation named "OrganizationPolicy.PolicyValueUpdated".

-6. Output: It projects (selects) relevant information such as the time of the change (TimeGenerated), the user who made the change (ActorUPN), their IP address (IpAddress), the policy name and value, and the scope of the policy change (ScopeDisplayName).
+5. Select Relevant Information: Finally, it projects (selects) specific columns to display: the time the change was made (TimeGenerated), the user who made the change (ActorUPN), their IP address (IpAddress), the policy name and value, and the scope of the policy change (ScopeDisplayName).

 Details